 GLOBAL PRIVACY AND DATA PROTECTION POLICY

 PolyOne respects individual privacy and values the confidence of its employees, associates, customers, vendors, contractors, and business partners.
-PolyOne strives to collect, use, and disclose Personal Information in a manner consistent with the Safe Harbor Agreements between the United States on the one hand, and the European Union and Switzerland on the other hands, and the laws respecting data protection and privacy of the countries in which it does business.
+PolyOne strives to collect, use, and disclose Personal Information in a manner consistent with the separate, but similar Safe Harbor Frameworks between the United States and the European Union and the United States and Switzerland, and the laws respecting data protection and privacy of the countries in which it does business.

 There are a number of laws and regulations with which PolyOne must comply.
 Each of these regulations has specific requirements relating to information privacy and data protection with which PolyOne must comply.
 Failure to comply with these regulations may lead to criminal and civil sanctions, monetary loss, and damage to PolyOne’s hard earned reputation.
 Having a strong and clear privacy and data protection policy addresses these and other legal requirements and business needs applicable in specific jurisdictions or in particular circumstances.